finos/datahub/docs/synthetic-data-roadmap/synthetic-data-requirements-gathering.md

 ### Diagram Outlining Synthetic Data Team Approach

-The following diagram was presented to the FINOS community on 10th September 2020 and outlines the approach take above.
+The following diagram was presented to the FINOS community on 10th September 2020 and outlines the approach taken above.

 <img src="images/synthetic-data-requirements-gathering.png" width="650" />